We are currently seeking a Service Learning Program Leader to join our Nature Center team.

 Some work may also be performed in a typical office environment, with significant time in front of a computer and the possibility of moderate noise and distractions.

 PHYSICAL & INTELLECTUAL DEMANDS

-Must be able to consistently bend, squat, twist, kneel, push, pull, grasp, and lift and carry on both left and right sides
+Must be able to lift and carry up to 50 lbs. and consistently bend, squat, twist, kneel, push, pull, grasp, and lift and carry on both left and right sides.